Joanneyoung01/Joanneyoung01/README.md

 - Object Orientated Programming -
 - Documentation writing - I am able to write clear and concise documentation for anything I write.

-**Communication:**

-My commercial years in E-commerce and agile delivery provided me with the foundations for clear and concise communication with internal and external teams.
-I developed skills whereby I was able to communicate with teams on the day to day delivery with internal product or UX teams, as well as stakeholders on the project delivery status updates and showcasing the product build.
-Relaying what can sometimes be technical jargon into layman's terms was an important skill as it allowed for clear communication and cross-function collaboration.

-Presenting products at the weekly 'show and tell meetings'.

 **Passionate about UI**

 During my time at Beamly my strengths were in being able to take a visual design in sketch, and transforming this into a fully functioning website/campaign page through Javascript, React and HTML/CSS, with pixel perfect precision.
 I collaborated well with the UX team and was able to help meet the delivery deadlines which delighted clients.

-Redirects - taught me about regex

-Agile process changing - Scoped a project for delivery but the clients needs changed so as an engineer our priorities changed

-Tight deadlines - we had 2 weeks to build and deliver a website
+**Keen eye for code detail**
+Whilst replatforming the legacy websites to a new React set of components required redirecting legacy URLS to the new URLs, this taught me about regular expressions as all redirects were implemented through a JSON file, and required a keen eye for detail.
+Additionally this was sometimes in Russian or Chinese so required special attention.

-Accessibility - After topshop was sued for lack of accessibility, alt images and colour contrasting i suggested to beamly that this be addressed
+**Accessibility** - After Topshop was sued for lack of accessibility in 2018, this was due to alt images not having appropriate 'alt' tags and and colour contrasting below satisfactory standards, I suggested to the next company I worked for that this be addressed in order to avoid any legal issues in future.

-Performance - reduced imagery sizes down for faster performance

-UAT testing, A/B testing
+**Performance** - Whilst running site tests at Arcadia, I spotted that the images provided by the Design teams were very big and slowed site performance down.
+I suggested we reduce the imagery (whilst not compromising quality) for faster performance.
+This improved the website load speed by 50%.

+**UAT testing, A/B testing** - Whilst working at Arcadia, I was running site analytics on Adobe Omniture and noticed that the homepage hero slider was not generating many clicks.
+We decided to run A/B testing to see if the website homepage could be improved, I coded a few different examples and the analytics proved over the coming months that this was the right decision as the second and third homepage slide was not being seen by users.

-Able to speak to global teams - When building kodo website, i suggested they use flexbox so that the mobile responsiveness is optimised
+**Able to use technical knowledge ** - When building a website for a new client, I used my knowledge gained from General assembly I suggested we as developers use flexbox so that the mobile responsiveness is optimised for all customers.
+This was because I had noticed that 80% of the audience was mobile users, so Mobile first decisions should be at the forefront of decision making.

 ### Soft Skills: